ailearncloud/ailearnweb/_sources/workflow.md

 (page-workflow)=
 # <font color="maroon">Workflow</font>

 How does AI-Learn work?
-To develop a skills-based curriculum, an educator begins and authoring wizard and design canvas [AI-Author](page-author).
-An intelligent agent (AI-Assistant) is in the background to aid the educator with the most common tasks or modes.
+To develop a skills-based curriculum, an educator begins with the  [AI-Author](page-author) workbench and design wizard.

 ```{figure} /images/howdoesitwork.png
 :width: 400px